 - Agarwal et al. (2021) updated the previous Myelopathy Appropriate Use Criteria, with MRI recommended as initial imaging for acute onset myelopathy as well as chronic or progressive myelopathy due to its superior resolution of soft tissue and ability to evaluate surrounding structures.
-CT is designated as May Be Appropriate in the ratings, with CT myelography of possible use prior to surgical intervention. - McDonald et al. (2018) recommend radiography, MRI or CT for initial imaging in new or increasing nontraumatic neck pain, as well as in cervical radiculopathy.
-In patients with a history of cervical spine surgery, radiography and noncontrast CT are primary recommendations with a disagreement on the appropriateness of MRI (contrast and noncontrast).
-CT myelography is rated as May Be Appropriate. - Hutchins et al. (2021) in the Low Back Pain ACR Appropriateness Criteria recommend noncontrast MRI as Usually Appropriate, and radiography and CT as May Be Appropriate in low back pain with and without radiculopathy.
-This applies to surgical candidates with persistence or progression of symptoms having failed six weeks of medical management.
-MRI, CT and CT myelography recommended for suspected cauda equina syndrome.
-In osteoporosis or chronic steroid use, radiography, noncontrast MRI or CT recommended as Usually Appropriate.
+CT is designated as May Be Appropriate in the ratings, with CT myelography of possible use prior to surgical intervention.2 - McDonald et al. (2018) recommended radiography, MRI, or CT for initial imaging in new or increasing nontraumatic neck pain, as well as in cervical radiculopathy.
+In patients with a history of cervical spine surgery, radiography, and non-contrast CT are primary recommendations, with a disagreement on the appropriateness of MRI (contrast and non-contrast).
+CT myelography is rated as May Be Appropriate.12 - The Low Back Pain Appropriateness Criteria (Hutchins et al., 2021) recommended non-contrast MRI as Usually Appropriate and radiography and CT as May Be Appropriate in low back pain with and without radiculopathy.
+This applied to surgical candidates with persistence or progression of symptoms, having failed six weeks of medical management.
+MRI, CT, and CT myelography were recommended for suspected cauda equina syndrome.
+In osteoporosis or chronic steroid use, radiography, non-contrast MRI, or CT was recommended as Usually Appropriate.13